-One goal of this course is for students to learn scientific principles and methodologies necessary to understand the interrelationships in the natural world identify and analyze environmental problems and explore various solutions for resolving or preventing environmental problems.
-A second goal is to provide opportunities for students to engage in real life sustainability projects on campus and in the local community.
-Instructional techniques will include a combination of lecture, laboratory/field work, research projects and computer simulations.
+Students will learn scientific principles and methodologies necessary to understand the interrelationships in the natural world, identify and analyze environmental problems and explore various solutions for resolving and preventing environmental problems.
+Two large projects will delve into the natural biomes of the world, and the ways we can reduce our impacts on these natural areas in a way that benefits nature and people.
+This course will include lecture and videos, field and lab work, discussions, research projects, and computer simulations.